 The pitchers (and the year) Oh hit his homers off of were (lefties are denoted with an asterisk [*], and if a pitcher gave up multiple homers to Oh, the number appears in parentheses): Hank Aguirre*, 1962; Nick Willhite*, 1966 (2); Alan Foster, 1966; Joe Moeller, 1966; Jim Brewer*, 1966; Steve Carlton*, 1968; Dick Hughes, 1968; Nelson Briles, 1968; Ray Washburn, 1968; Larry Jaster*, 1968; Wayne Granger, 1968; Frank Reberger, 1970; Frank Linzy, 1970; Pat Dobson, 1971; Jim Palmer, 1971; Dick Hall, 1971; Jerry Cram, 1974 (2); Jerry Koosman*, 1974; John Matlack*, 1974 (3); Tom Seaver, 1978; and Tom Hume, 1978.
 Further, the same data tells us Oh was pulling even this group of pitchers: 4 to left, 1 to left center, 3 to center, 5 to right center, and 12 to right.

-If you looked at the teams Oh played against, youd think he should have faced some pretty good pitching.
-The teams Oh and the Giants faced, when their various records are weighted by games against Oh and the Giants, is 92-70 when projected to a major league schedule.
-They had three league champions among them.
+If you looked at the teams Oh played against, you’d think he should have faced some pretty good pitching.
+Oh and the Giants faced three league champions from the majors.
+Also, if you took the major league won/loss records of the teams Oh and the Giants faced and weighted them by the number of games against Oh and the Giants, then took the resulting won/loss percentage out to a major league schedule of 162 games, the team would have a 92-70 record.
 The list of pitchers Oh homered off of supports the belief he was facing good major league pitching.
-For those of you who need more proof, lets look at the median (the middle of the group) pitchers Oh homered against.
-Since we dont have the full record, it only seems fair to be conservative in our estimate.
-Well use the pitchers ERA the actual year the homer occurred unless the pitcher had less than 50 IP.
+For those of you who need more proof, let’s look at the median (the middle of the group) pitchers Oh homered against.
+Since we don’t have the full record, it only seems fair to be conservative in our estimate.
+We’ll use the pitcher’s ERA the actual year the homer occurred unless the pitcher had less than 50 IP.
 In that case, we take the ERA for both the season the homer occurred and the next season as well.
+If a pitcher remains under 50 IP after adding in a second season, so be it (Dick Hall and Jerry Cram wound up with less than 50 IP under these rules).
 Oh hit two against guys with ERAs of 5 or more, and there were only 4 more homers off of a pitcher with an ERA over 4.
 Anyway, the median lefty yielding a homer had a 2.92 ERA, the median righty yielding a homer had a 2.80 ERA, and the overall median pitcher yielding a homer had a 2.85 ERA.
 The average ERA was 3.55 in the majors during the period 1962-1975, and the lowest it got for any season for the whole majors was 2.98 in 1968.
 Thus, one can reasonably say in the exhibitions against major leaguers, Oh got his homers off a better than average group of major league pitchers.
-When all factors are considered, this segment of data outweighs the All-Star data and keeps Ohs record the way we would expect a HOFers record in his circumstances to be.
+When all factors are considered, this segment of data outweighs the All-Star data and keeps Oh’s record the way we would expect a HOFer’s record in his circumstances to be.

 There are two ways to address this issue in the case of Japanese baseball.
-The first is the one weve relied upon heavily for Negro Leaguers, which is the subjective record, namely what people have said about Oh.
-It is only appropriate to limit the discussion to people who should know what theyre talking about, namely, Oh and major league scouts, players and managers who actually saw Oh play.
-The second method, which will come in the second part of this two-part presentation, is a statistical projection of Ohs record to a major league equivalent.
-This section will also address certain other subjective issues pertaining to Ohs case for enshrinement.
+The first is the one we’ve relied upon heavily for Negro Leaguers, which is the subjective record, namely what people have said about Oh.
+It is only appropriate to limit the discussion to people who should know what they’re talking about, namely, Oh and major league scouts, players and managers who actually saw Oh play.
+The second method, which will come later in this presentation, is a statistical projection of Oh’s record to a major league equivalent.
+This section will also address certain other subjective issues pertaining to Oh’s case for enshrinement.